 If it involves an employer, it is often considered more serious due to the extra breach of trust involved in such cases.
 A prison sentence is possible in either case, though.

-Types of fraud Common examples of fraud in Toronto are:
+Common examples of fraud in Toronto are:

 Credit card fraud – using a person’s credit card to purchase goods without their knowledge or consent